mendix/docs/content/en/docs/refguide/modeling/pages/data-widgets/data-sources/_index.md

 ## 3 List Widgets {#list-widgets}

 ### 3.1 Introduction

-A data grid, template grid, and list view are list widgets.
+Data grids, template grids, and list views are list widgets.
 Also, some [pluggable widgets](/apidocs-mxsdk/apidocs/pluggable-widgets/) may behave as list widgets and use data sources.
 Supported data sources are listed below:

 * [Database](/refguide/database-source/) – objects are retrieved from the database; database constraints can be used to limit which objects are shown.
 * [XPath](/refguide/xpath-source/) – objects are retrieved from the database; an XPath constraint can be used to constrain which objects are shown.